 3 Stage Process of Priming

-Stage 1 – teaching and re-teaching of new/schema (followed by a delay to allow reformulation of architecture)
+Stage 1 – teaching and re-teaching of new/schema through an acitvation phase (followed by a delay of some days to allow the biological reformulation of architecture)

 Stage 2 – warm reactivation of the schema leading to revisiting the schema from Stage 1 (this triggers the expression of the arc gene needed for memory formation)